The Bottom Line

 Why Especially Suited for Reading With Grandchildren

 This is a book that grandparents will enjoy reading as much as grandchildren.
 The insight into the world and mind of an artist is fascinating.
 If you have grandchildren who are budding artists, this is an especially important book to share with them.
-It's suitable for preschoolers and school-age children.
+It's suitable for preschoolers and school-age children, although you may see older grandchildren being drawn in when you read it.